Vorkharium/vorkharium.github.io/_posts/2024-11-12-THM-UltraTech-Write-up.md

 </html>
 ```

-If we click on js/api.js, it will lead us to another page, where we can see the a line interacting with the API URL:
+If we click on js/api.js, it will lead us to another page, where we can see a line interacting with the API URL:

 ```shell
 <SNIP>